Nick Reynolds (sculptor)

 Nick Reynolds is a British sculptor and musician, best known for his creation of death masks.
 He is the son of Bruce Reynolds, the mastermind of the Great Train Robbery.
-Reynolds and his work were the subject of radio program Death Masks: The Undying Face broadcast by the BBC in September 2017.
+Reynolds and his work were the subject of radio programme Death Masks: The Undying Face broadcast by the BBC in September 2017.

-Reynolds also plays harmonica in Alabama 3, the London-based group that created the song used as The Sopranos theme song.
+Reynolds also plays harmonica in Alabama 3, the London-based group that, before Reynolds joined the group, created the song used as The Sopranos theme song.